 Space, Time, and Cardiff

 Since Doctor Who’s revival began in 2005, its home base of operations has been Cardiff, Wales.
-Dedicated travelers of time and space should go there, not just to visit local filming locations (and, if you're going during production, an attempt to watch some of the night shoots and interact with the cast and crew), but to check out the Doctor Who Experience.
-Similar to the old Star Trek Experience that lived in Las Vegas in the 1990s/2000s, the Doctor Who Experience offers props and sets in a museum, along with an interactive adventure.
-Also, be sure to take a picture outside of Roald Dahl Plass, also known as the Torchwood rift, protected by Captain Jack Harkness and his team.
-And if you're going to daytrip up and down the UK, you can use Google Maps to find actual police boxes near your destination, including one in London that might really be bigger on the inside.
+Dedicated travelers of time and space should go there, to visit local filming locations (and, if you're going during production, an attempt to watch some of the night shoots and interact with the cast and crew).
+The Doctor Who Experience also had its home in Cardiff until September, 2017.
+Similar to the old Star Trek Experience that lived in Las Vegas in the 1990s/2000s, the Doctor Who Experience offered props and sets in a museum, along with an interactive adventure.
+Although the Experience has closed in Cardiff, rumor is it may eventually reopen in Manchester.
+Regardless, if you're a Doctor Who fan with plans to travel up and down the U.K., you can still get your timey-wimey fix by using Google Maps to find actual police boxes near your destination, including one in London that might really be bigger on the inside.

 World-Class Quidditch across the United States